belladu0201/IDS706_Beibei-Du-Project4/README.md

 - Push tested source code to Github and perform Continuous Integration with Github Actions (or similar SaaS Build service)
 - Configure Build Server to Deploy Changes on build (Continuous Delivery)
 - Create realistic API (reference here: Data Engineering: Chapter 5 aws chapter for pragmatic ai.)

+## Overview
+In this project, I am using the `FastAPI` to deploy some data enginerring Tasks.

+## Implementation

+## How to Use
+- Use the command `uvicorn main:app --reload` to run the server